-That’s why I twisted my husband’s arm to create Xperiencify, so I could give my own students a better experience, entice them to stay the course, and celebrate their results throughout the program (not just at the end).
+That’s why a few years ago, I twisted my husband’s arm to create Xperiencify, so I could give my own students a better experience, entice them to stay the course, and celebrate their results throughout the program (not just at the end).

 The Experience Formula Ties it All Together

 Xperiencify is based on the Experience Formula I teach in the Experience Product Masterclass.

 But the Experience Formula is about more than gamification.

 I use it to teach you everything you need to know about creating a course or program that’s designed to get students to “done,” so they’re likely to buy over and over and do your marketing for you by spreading the word about you and your program.